Depo-Provera Lawsuit

 Depo-Provera and Brain Tumors

-According to a March 2024 study published in BMJ, Depo-Provera is linked to a higher risk of developing meningioma, a type of noncancerous brain tumor.
+According to a March 2024 study published in BMJ, Depo-Provera is linked to a higher risk of developing meningioma, a type of noncancerous tumor that forms in the lining of the brain called the meninges.
 Study authors found that Depo-Provera users had a 5.6-fold increase in the risk of developing meningioma with long-term use.

 This risk increase was more than any other birth control method studied.
 However, since this was an observational study, researchers cannot say for sure that the shot causes meningioma.